-- Background and types of corrosion. - D The galvanic series and barrier and sacrificial protection. - □ The mechanism of galvanic coupling. - Provision of sacrificial protection of steel fasteners. - □ Effect of the coating thickness on thread dimensions. - Maximum coating thickness for class 6g threads. - □ Salt spray testing and the performance of various finishes. - Main types of fastener finishes being used.
+- Background and types of corrosion. - The galvanic series and barrier and sacrificial protection. - □ The mechanism of galvanic coupling. - Deprovision of sacrificial protection of steel fasteners. - □ Effect of the coating thickness on thread dimensions. - Maximum coating thickness for class 6g threads. - Salt spray testing and the performance of various finishes.